sjefferson99/pico-power/README.md

 - Populate wifi SSID and password in the config.py file
 - Determine pico IP from DHCP server (hostname appears to be "PYBD")
 - Navigate to http://<pico IP>:80 for further instructions

+### LED behaviour
+#### Board power
+The board has a power LED to show that the Pico AND the relay board have power ie 5v on VBUS as opposed to just VSYS
+#### Relay state
+The relays each have an LED to show relay state on/off
+#### Pico LED
+The Pico LED is normally off in proper operation.

+When connecting to the wifi the LED will flash once per second.
+Should the conection fail, the LED will flash 5 times per second for the retry backoff period then loop back to connecting.